All Night Long (1981 film): Awards

-Streisand was nominated for a Golden Raspberry Award for Worst Actress for her performance.
-Gene Hackman was nominated for a 2nd place National Society of Film Critics Award for Best Actor for his performance.
+Streisand was nominated for a Golden Raspberry Award for Worst Actress for her performance at the 2nd Golden Raspberry Awards.
+Gene Hackman was nominated for a 2nd place National Society of Film Critics Award for Best Actor for his performance at the 1981 National Society of Film Critics Awards.

 Box office

 The movie was a flop.
 It opened at No. 1 on the American film charts with an opening weekend of $1,391,000.
 The Independent Movie Data Base website lists the film's total U.S. gross as less than $4.5 million.
-In William Goldman's Adventures in the Screen Trade, Goldman states the budget, originally $3 million, ballooned to $15 million, in part because of the addition of Streisand.
-With prints and advertising costs, Goldman states the studio lost at least $20 million on the film.
+William Goldman shared in Adventures in the Screen Trade that the original $3 million budget ballooned to $15 million, in part because of the addition of Streisand.
+With prints and advertising costs, Goldman reports the studio Universal Pictures lost at least $20 million on the film.